p-rakriti/SequenceDetectingNeuron/README.md

 direction as a series of sequential inputs.
 As time passes, they perceive the changing position of the movement as a sequence in space.
-Only if the (x+ 1)th coordinate is reached after the xth coordinate is the object said to be moving in a certain direction along the ⃗x.
+Only if the (x+ 1)th coordinate is reached after the xth coordinate is the object said to be moving in a certain direction along the x direction.
 Correspondingly, only if the (x+ 1)th neuron fires after the xth neuron is input deemed to be sequential.

 Here it is done using the software MOOSE developed by Prof. Upinder Bhalla, NCBS - https://moose.ncbs.res.in/ .